haohongz/Evaluation-Metrics-and-tests-guideline-for-Synthetic-Survival-Data/evaluation_metrics.md

 Metrics 1 through 6, 9, and 11 are **fidelity metrics**.
 They check whether the synthetic data looks like the real data.
 Metrics 7 and 8 are **utility metrics**.
 They check whether the synthetic data is useful for downstream tasks.
 Metric 10 is a **joint metric**.
 It checks the overall distribution.

-Feiyang's slides argue that fidelity and utility can disagree.
+In slides argue that fidelity and utility can disagree.
 A synthetic dataset might score well on fidelity but poorly on utility, or the other way around.
 That is why we need both types.